kserve/modelmesh-serving/docs/predictors/setup-storage.md

 EOF
 ```

-After a few seconds the new InferenceService `sklearn-pvc-example` should be ready:
+After a few seconds, the new InferenceService `sklearn-pvc-example` should be ready:

 ```shell
 kubectl get isvc